-At first glance, the Federal Aviation Authority (FAA) Reauthorization Bill that was passed by Congress and signed by President Trump last week, looked like it was a win for travelers tired of being sandwiched into ever-shrinking airplane seats.
-But, according to consumer advocate groups and airline industry analysts, not only could the bill ultimately do little to change the status quo when it comes to the size of airplane seats, it could even result in seats getting more cramped.
+At first glance, the Federal Aviation Authority (FAA) Reauthorization Bill that was passed by Congress and signed into law last fall looked like it was a win for travelers tired of being sandwiched into ever-shrinking airplane seats.
+But according to consumer advocate groups and airline industry analysts, not only could the bill ultimately do little to change the status quo when it comes to the size of airplane seats but it could also even result in seats getting more cramped.

 The FAA does not currently regulate seat sizes, something the nonprofit advocacy group FlyersRights.org tried to change when it filed a petition with the FAA in 2015.
 The organization requested that the FAA regulate seat sizes on the basis that the sharp reduction in size in passenger seating space, combined with increasing passenger size, is endangering the safety, health, and comfort of passengers.

 FlyersRights.org argued that airline seats have been designed for people who are between 5’9” and 5’10” and are of average build.
 “Many Americans do not fit into this category,” the petition noted, citing data from the U.S. Centers for Disease Control and Prevention about the average size of Americans.
 After the FAA denied the petition, FlyersRights.org filed a petition with the United States Court of Appeals in the District of Columbia in 2017, again requesting the FAA to regulate seat sizes.
 The court’s decision did not require the FAA to comply.

 The FAA does, however, require that all airplanes be designed so that they can be evacuated within 90 seconds in the case of an emergency.
 In a letter in response to the FlyersRights.org court petition, the FAA stated that “recent tests show that passengers take no more than a second or two to get out of their seats, even from seats as narrow as 16 inches wide and installed as closely as at a 28-inch pitch.”